18F/before-you-ship/_pages/ato.md

 1. Once the technical architecture is stable, create a [System Security Plan (SSP)](ssp/).
 1. Once the SSP is complete, the system will be [scanned](../security/scanning/) in several ways.
 1. Information Security finalizes the SSP
-1. If all of this is completed, the system is granted an ATO for a one year term.
+1. If all of this is completed, GSA Information Security signs and grants an ATO for a [one year term](types/#year-authorization).
 1. If the system substantively changes, then a new ATO will be warranted.
 The 18F DevOps team will make this determination – please open a new issue if you think you have made a change that may warrant a new ATO.
 Examples for triggers for a new ATO include changes to:
     * Encryption methodologies
     * A web framework having new backend administrative frameworks
     * The kinds of information you begin to store (e.g. personally identifiable information)

 See [the checklist](checklist/) to see these tasks broken down.

+### Signing an authorization

+Once the entire process is complete, GSA InfoSec will make a recommendation to the head of the GSA Office of Citizen Services and Innovative Technologies (OCSIT), our current Authorizing Official, for signature.